charles-uno/Bloodlines/02_the_world_and_its_people.md

 This change has not gone unnoticed.
 Many among the ancient peoples view it as an omen that their stewardship over the world has ended.
 They gradually withdraw.
-The majestic Dwarven cities shut their gates; their populations dwindle.
-Elves take pilgrimages to the edges of the world, never to return.
+The majestic Elvish cities shut their gates; their populations dwindle.
+Goblins take pilgrimages to the edges of the world, never to return.
 All the while, Humanity's population swells.

 Humanity is not the only thing that grows, however.
 As magic recedes, the